-STRESS Stress and anxiety can be triggered by the situation and resources are available to help from the Anxiety and Depression Association of America and from the American Psychology Association.
+STRESS & ANXIETY Stress and anxiety can be triggered by the situation and resources are available to help from the Anxiety and Depression Association of America and from the American Psychology Association.
 Concern over this new virus can make children and families anxious, here are tips on talking with children about COVID-19.

-GENERAL FINANCIAL HELP Here are some of those:
+GENERAL FINANCIAL HELP Here are some services:

-- • OC residents can also apply over the phone for any of these programs by calling 800-281-9799.
+- • Residents can apply for any of these programs by calling 800-281-9799.